JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 toc: true
 ---
 ## Introduction
 [Allsafe](https://github.com/t0thkr1s/allsafe){:target="_blank"} is just another intentionally vulnerable Android application.
 The app is built with kotlin and contains many vulnerabilities with a nice difficulty curve.
-The main reason I'm writing a blog about this one is because it contains some nice Android challenges and there are no public writeups for the app till now.
+The main reason I'm writing a blog about this one is that it contains some nice Android challenges and there are no public writeups for the app till now.

 ## Prerequisites
 Before starting, I'm assuming that the reader to have:
-* Basic understanding of different componentes that Android apps use.
+* Basic understanding of different components that Android apps use.
 * Rooted Android device/Emulator with frida installed.
 * Android studio installed.